 For Users Already Enrolled in the Beta Program

-If you're already enrolled in the Apple Beta Software Program, you'll see the option to automatically upgrade to iOS 17 Beta in your device's Software Updates section.
+If you're already enrolled in the Apple Beta Software Program, you'll see the option to automatically upgrade your iOS version in your device's Software Updates section.
 Select the option you'd like to proceed with and continue automatically without having to complete the full process.

 Sign Up for the Apple Beta Software Program

 Now that you have a reliable backup of your iPhone, you can enroll in the Apple Beta Software Program.